 PLLA granules from PURAC were used as received.
 Rhodamine B (RB) from Sigma Aldrich was used as the model drug.
 To assure homogeneous drug loading, RB was loaded into PLLA by solvent casting.
-Two grams of PLLA granules were dissolved in 45 mL dichloromethane by sonication for 1.5 h.
-During sonication, 20, 100, 200, and 400 mg RB powder was dissolved in the PLLA solution to prepare 1%, 5%, 10%, and 20% drug concentrations, respectively.
-The solution was cast in a covered Petri dish at 25°C for 72 h, and a drug loaded PLLA film was left behind.
-One hundred milligrams of the film was thermally compressed under 5.7×10^4 Pa at 185° C for 1 h, and cooled down in air.
-The cooling process lasts for around 2 h to reach room temperature, allowing for polymer crystallization.
+2 g PLLA granules were dissolved in 45 mL dichloromethane by sonication for 1.5 hours.
+During sonication, 20, 100, 200, and 400 mg RB powder was dissolved in the PLLA solution to prepare 1 %, 5 %, 10 %, and 20 % drug concentrations, respectively.
+The solution was cast in a covered Petri dish at 25°C for 72 hours, and a drug loaded PLLA film was left behind.
+100 mg of the film was thermally compressed under 5.7×10^4 Pa at 185°C for 1 hour, and cooled down in air.
+The cooling process lasts for around 2 hours to reach room temperature, allowing for polymer crystallization.
+The obtained PLLA matrix has 1 mm thickness and 10 mm diameter.
 Sample crystallinity and thermal properties were determined by WAXD and DSC.
-The WAXD system is equipped with monochromatic CuK α radiation with wavelength $\lambda = 0.15418$ nm at 40 kV and 30 mA.
-For DSC measurement, around 5 mg matrix was heated from 50 to 200°C at a rate of 5°C/min under a nitrogen gas flow.
-To study the effect of laser treatment on shortening the drug release induction period, the 1, 5, and 10% drug loaded matrices were treated on both sides by a KrF excimer laser with a 248 nm wavelength, 25 ns pulse width, and 3.0 J/cm2 fluence.7

-Drug release tests were conducted such that each sample was placed in a vial and fully immersed in 10 mL phosphate buffered saline (PBS) with a pH of 7.4.
+The WAXD system is equipped with monochromatic CuKa radiation with wavelength λ =0.15418 nm at 40 kV and 30 mA.
+For DSC measurement, around 5 mg matrix was heated from 50 to 200 °C at a rate of 5°C/min under a nitrogen gas flow.
+To study the effect of laser treatment on shortening the drug release induction period, the 1 %, 5 %, and 10 % drug loaded matrices were treated on both sides by a KrF excimer laser with a 248 nm wavelength, 25 ns pulse width, and 3.0 J/cm2 fluence.5 in 10 mL phosphate buffered saline (PBS) with a pH of 7.4.
 The drug release period lasts for up to 84 days.
 Vials were placed in water bath at 37°C, and the PBS was changed every 7 days.
 The amount of released drug was monitored by spectrophotometry.
 The RB absorbance at 552 nm was recorded and a function of concentration.
-After drug release, samples were rinsed with distilled water and dried in vacuum for 2 days.
+After drug release, samples were rinsed with distill water and dried in vacuum for two days.
+The PLLA matrices loaded with 5 % drug before and after different periods of drug release are shown in Figure 1.
+The matrix color becomes lighter due to drug release.
 To characterize polymer degradation, the weight average molecular weight (M_w) and number average molecular weight (M_n) were determined in chloroform by GPC at 30°C. For GPC measurements, the samples were purified to remove RB.
 The drug loaded PLLA were dissolved in chloroform, and methanol was added to the solution to precipitate PLLA.
 The mixture was separated by centrifugation to collect the precipitated PLLA.
 The PLLA/chloroform solution with a concentration of 1.5 mg/mL was prepared for GPC measurements.
 The GPC was calibrated with polystyrene standards, and the refractive index and differential pressure detectors were used.